 The PSA, Regulatory Charge, and Community Benefit Charges are updated each year and the new rates are effective as of November 1.
-Austin Energy's approved rates schedules are contained in the City's annual continuing disclosure filing for the fiscal year ended September 30, 2019 for the City's outstanding Parity Electric Utility Obligations, which filing is available from the Municipal Securities Rulemaking Board (the "MSRB") on its Electronic Municipal Market Access ("EMMA") system website (see "CONTINUING DISCLOSURE OF INFORMATION - Availability of Information" in this document), and such rate schedules are incorporated into this document by reference.
-In April 2020, as a result of the COVID-19 pandemic, Austin Energy temporarily reduced residential rates and returned a Regulatory Charge over-recovery during the final six months of the fiscal year.
+Austin Energy's approved rates schedules are contained in the City's annual continuing disclosure filing for the fiscal year ended September 30, 2020 for the City's outstanding Parity Electric Utility Obligations, which filing is available from the Municipal Securities Rulemaking Board (the "MSRB") on its Electronic Municipal Market Access ("EMMA") system website (see "CONTINUING DISCLOSURE OF INFORMATION - Availability of Information" in this document), and such rate schedules are incorporated into this document by reference.
+In April 2020, as a result of the Pandemic, Austin Energy temporarily reduced residential rates and returned a Regulatory Charge over-recovery during the final six months of the fiscal year.
 Austin Energy also increased the discount for the CAP from 10% to 15%.
-The residential rates will return to their prior rates and the Regulatory Charge will be recalculated and updated on November 1, 2020.
-The CAP discount will continue at the 15% rate.
+The residential rates returned to their prior rates and the Regulatory Charge was recalculated and updated on November 1, 2020.
+The CAP is expected to return to the standard rate of 10% in FY2022.